K-rnivoro/Pimmodore-64/README.md

 - Dupont cables and connectors.
 - Some screws.

-Look the the xlsx file for the detailed BOM.
+Look the the .xlsx file for the detailed BOM.